Youtube video for this section is still under creation. Please be patient ^^

 making our choice again.

-When an LLM struggles to solve a complex task and achieve a good success rate it may be time to give it a little help.
+When an LLM struggles to solve a complex task it may be time to give it a little help.

 In large language models, the approach to prompting can significantly influence the model's performance.